chrisosaurus/gentzen/Primer.md

 order to prove properties.

-Each inference rule has a name including either "left" or "right", "left rules" add things to the left side of the turnstyle in their conclusion, "right rules" add tings to the right side of the turnstyle in their conclusion.
+Each inference rule has a name including either "left" or "right", "left rules" add things to the left side of the turnstile in their conclusion, "right rules" add tings to the right side of the turnstile in their conclusion.

 Consider the "right implication rule" (I have numbered the parts 1 through 4):